 Dorset OPC

-Wareham is eight miles south-west of Poole and 17 miles south-east of Dorchester.
+Wareham is an historic market town eight miles south-west of Poole and 17 miles south-east of Dorchester.
 It has been occupied since before Roman times and the main part of the town is situated on rising ground between the Rivers Piddle and Frome, close to where they enter Poole Harbour.

 Unfortunately the town suffered a catastrophic fire in 1762 and registers prior to this date were lost.
-There has been a Catholic church at Westport since 1889 and at one time there were three Nonconformist Chapels; Congregational in Chapel Lane, Wesleyan in North Street and Unitarian in South Street.
-Brick and clay manufacturing has been a principal trade for many centuries.
-The population of the municipal borough in 1891 was 2141 persons.
+There has been a Catholic church at Westport (St Edward the Martyr) since 1889 and at one time there were three Nonconformist Chapels; Congregational in Chapel Lane, Wesleyan in North Street and Unitarian in South Street.
+Brick and clay manufacturing was a principal trade for many centuries.
+The population of the municipal borough in 1891 was 2141 persons, and in 2009 the population had grown to 5640.

 Church of St Mary, from an etching in Hutchins 'History of Dorset'

-Click on the above link to generate a correctly addressed email
+Click on the above link to generate a correctly addressed email.
+Please note change of email address from 29 Dec 2023

 Workhouse Residents 1861 & 1881